kervinck/gigatron-rom/Contrib/at67/README.md

 and possibly even Android.
 As of v0.5.6 it has only been tested on Microsoft Windows10 and Linux.<br/>

 ## Features
+- Can control real Gigatron hardware through an Arduino interface.<br/>
+- Can upload vCPU and GT1 files to real Gigatron hardware through an Arduino interface.<br/>
+- Emulates a PS2 Keyboard for vCPU, GCL code that can use PS2 hardware, such as WozMon.gt1<br/>
 - Variable timing from a minimum of 60FPS up to whatever your PC can handle.<br/>
 - Synchronisation of audio with video at any FPS at or above 60FPS.<br/>
 - Gigatron TTL emulator using SDL2, tested on Windows 10 x64, compiled with VS2017.<br/>